sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ...
 Dataset description and details here...

+...The size of the images is ... pixels ...
+...There are 3 color channels ...

 ... code ...

 ... example images, example classes, formatting of data used (such as pixel size) ...